 What causes it?

 Despite the fact that asthma is a relatively common health problem, nobody really knows what causes it.
-What we do know however, is that you’re twice as likely to be asthmatic if your parents have asthma, than someone who doesn’t have family history of the condition.
-And if allergies run in your family – such as eczema or hay fever – you’re also more likely to have asthma.
+What we do know however, is that if you have asthma your child is much more likely to have it too, particularly if both parents are affected (though according to Asthma UK there’s slightly more chance of asthma being passed on by mothers than fathers) (iii).
+Also if there are allergies in your family such as eczema or hay fever, it means you’re more likely to have asthma.
+Understanding the link between asthma and eczema might be the key to managing your condition.

-Smoking can also increase your risk – there’s even evidence that babies born to mothers who smoke while they’re pregnant have a higher risk of developing asthma.
+Smoking can also increase your risk – there’s even evidence that babies born to mothers who smoke while they’re pregnant have a higher risk of developing asthma (iii).
 Being obese may increase your risk too.

-Many experts also believe that modern lifestyles, including more hygienic environments, could play a part in the way asthma has affected more people during the past few decades.
+Many experts also believe that modern lifestyles, including more hygienic environments, could play a part in the way asthma has affected more people during the past few decades (iii).

 Avoiding asthma triggers